Self-managed Red Hat OpenShift subscription guide

 Subscription types

-Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform, and Red Hat OpenShift Kubernetes Engine subscriptions are available in 2 options, each with 2 support levels:
+There are 2 types of subscriptions for Red Hat OpenShift Platform Plus, Red Hat OpenShift Container Platform, and Red Hat OpenShift Kubernetes Engine.
+There are 2 support levels available for each subscription.

-• Bare-metal socket pair, up to 64 cores across 1-2 sockets.
+2. Bare-metal socket pair, up to 64 cores across 1-2 sockets.
 This subscription is available only for x86 and ARM bare-metal physical nodes where OpenShift is installed directly to the hardware.
+Accelerators must be entitled via sufficient additional AI accelerator subscriptions.
 Available with Standard 8x5 or Premium 24x7 support SLA.

 As with Red Hat Enterprise Linux: